toebeann/gib/README.md

   Wine Configuration via CrossOver".
 You also probably will need to Google "how to install Windows versions of Steam games on mac with CrossOver" or similar to get started.

-## Known issues

-- If the shell script to launch BepInEx is named something other than `run_bepinex.sh` (e.g. `start_game_bepinex.sh`), gib will not recognise it.
-I plan to fix this in an update.
-In the meantime, you can workaround this by renaming the shell script to `run_bepinex.sh` as needed.

 ## License